shivammathur/setup-php/README.md

 > Contributions are welcome!

 - See [Contributor's Guide](.github/CONTRIBUTING.md "shivammathur/setup-php contribution guide") before you start.
-- If you face any issues while using this or want to suggest a feature/improvement, create an issue [here](https://github.com/shivammathur/setup-php/issues "Issues reported").
+- If you face any issues or want to suggest a feature/improvement, start a discussion [here](https://github.com/shivammathur/setup-php/discussions "Setup PHP discussions").

 *Join the list of setup-php contributors*